infiniteflight/infiniteflight-docs/flying-guide/descent-to-landing/vor-(vhf-omni-directional-range)-approach.md

 ## What is a VOR Approach?

-VOR Approaches are currently not supported in Infinite Flight by ATC, however you can still fly a VOR Approach using the techniques shown here, we recommend finding an uncontrolled airport or quiet area to practise in.
+VOR Approaches can be flown in Infinite Flight using the techniques shown here, however ATC are currently unable to support these approach requests - for now, we recommend finding an uncontrolled airport or quiet area to practise in!

 Tip

-: Make sure to check out our VOR Navigation page to get to grips with the basics before flying a VOR Approach!
+: Make sure to check out our [VOR Navigation](/guide/flying-guide/take-off-to-cruise/vor-(vhf-omni-directional-range)-navigation#vor-(vhf-omni-directional-range)-navigation) page to get to grips with the basics before flying a VOR Approach!